Policies Unlawful Sexual Misconduct Policies and Procedures

 Whether to make a report under this policy to the college and/or filing a complaint with law enforcement officials can be a difficult decision.
 There are options available for those who do not want to make this decision on their own.
 Counselors at Westmont College Counseling and Psychological Services (CAPS) are available to students who would like assistance to think through their options.
 Additionally, Standing Together to End Sexual Assault (STESA) -- a private, non-profit 501(c)(3) organization located in Santa Barbara -- provides confidential counseling and support services to survivors of sexual assault and their loved ones.
 The information shared with these providers will not be disclosed to others without consent.
 Contact information for these resources is below.

-The college has responsibility to respond promptly and supportively when the college knows (actual knowledge), or reasonably should know (constructive notice) about possible instances of sexual harassment within an education program or activity of the college or outside of an education program or activity, whether on-campus or off-campus, if the incident could contribute to a hostile educational environment or interfere with a student’s access to education.
+The college has responsibility to respond promptly and supportively when the college knows (actual knowledge), or reasonably should know (constructive notice) about possible instances of sex discrimination or sex-based harassment within an education program or activity of the college or outside of an education program or activity, whether on-campus or off-campus, if the incident could contribute to a hostile educational environment or interfere with a student’s access to education.
 Requests of the complainant to withhold her/his identity or to not initiate a conduct process will be considered in light of the college’s responsibility to provide a safe and non-discriminatory environment for all students and employees.
+The Title IX Coordinator may, in limited circumstances, initiate a complaint without a complainant.
 Whether the matter will be handled under this Unlawful Sexual Misconduct Policies and Procedures or under the Bias, Harassment and Discrimination Policies and Procedures will depend on the specific facts of each case.

 If a member of the Westmont community has a concern or has become aware of an instance of unlawful sexual misconduct involving a student, faculty member or staff member, applicants for admission or employment, visitors, volunteers, vendors, consultants, third parties, or any person that provides services to the college, sharing information about nonconsensual unlawful sexual misconduct covered under this policy with any of the following Report Recipients7 is considered reporting it to the college and will initiate the college’s response and resolution process under this policy: